CanChild's foundation is built on the following five core functions:

 Effectively transfer the knowledge generated by our evidence-based research into practice at the clinical and health systems levels.

-Provide education for families and health care providers as a pioneer in the science of translating knowledge and sharing it broadly to those who need it most.
+Educate the families and health care providers and share research findings to those who need it the most.

-Mentor students, post-doctoral fellows, junior researchers, and experts to build capacity for future researchers across the globe.
+Mentor students, post-doctoral fellows, junior researchers, and experts to build capacity for future researchers around the world.

 The overarching goal of CanChild is to maximize the quality of life and participation of children and youth with a variety of developmental conditions, along with their families, through evidence-based clinical and health services research.